 4. You’re boosting his speech development

-5. You’re introducing her to the beginnings of literacy
+5. You’re introducing him to the beginnings of literacy

 Reading in babyhood and the early years introduces your little one to the world of literacy.
 This includes familiarising them with the shape of letters, teaching that books are read from left to right, the rhythm of reading and so much more.
 According to a University of California study, reading aloud is the best way to help children develop word mastery and grammatical understanding, which forms the basis for independent reading down the track.